rokbenko/ai-playground/openai-tutorials/1-Get_response_in_JSON_format/README.md

 ## Short description

-Python and Node.js examples on how to get a valid JSON response.
+Python and Node.js examples on how to get a JSON response.

 <br>